Harris' big moment, Dems' rising stars, Gaza protesters shut out. Takeaways from DNC's last night

-Ahead of Harris' appearance in the convention hall, rising Democratic stars were to address the crowd, along with survivors of mass shootings and others who were showcasing different issues.
-Republican Rep. Adam Kinzinger, who voted to impeach Donald Trump and sat on the House committee investigating the Jan.
-6, 2021 U.S. Capitol attack, also spoke.

-The crowded lineup reflects the immense work Democrats have before them as they've stood up a fresh presidential campaign in just under a month since President Joe Biden bowed out of the race.
+The crowded lineup reflected the immense work Democrats have before them as they've stood up a fresh presidential campaign in just under a month since President Joe Biden bowed out of the race.

 Here are some takeaways from the Democrats' final night.